putneydm/david_site_jekyll/test/_posts/2016/October/2016-10-27-only-choice-is-no-choice.markdown

   </aside>
 {% endif %}

 But someone has to win.
 We can't just not have a president.
-Voting for the lesser of two evils is a longstanding American political tradition.<sup>[1][1]</sup> Our vote gets lost in a vast sea of other votes that were cast with millions of different motives, s0 holding one's nose and voting goes down a little easier.
+Voting for the lesser of two evils is a longstanding American political tradition.<sup>[1][1]</sup> Our vote gets lost in a vast sea of other votes that were cast with millions of different motives, so holding one's nose and voting goes down a little easier.
 I'm doing my civic duty!
 It's important!
 USA!
 USA!

+Despite our one vote being one of a million voices, we still own that choice.

 It's important that the country have capable leadership that isn't corrupt, or cynical, or entranced by bad ideas or whatever faults that might describe that pair.
 But it's even beyond that.

 A friend of mine is regularly outraged by Donald Trump antics.
 His argument is that Trump normalizes bad things.
 It's a valid argument, to a degree.
 Unfortunately it's a dependent on who gets to decide good from bad.

 But the argument is correct that it important to draw a line, if only personally.
 Electing Trump or Clinton means that it is OK to be like Trump or Clinton in American politics.
 Not just OK.
-It makes it great.
+Great.
 It becomes the way to win.

 Trump and Clinton are the worst pair to run for president in my lifetime -- professional wrestling announcer vs. Nixon in a pantsuit.
 They deserve no fealty on our part.
 It's not our duty or obligation to give either of them a vote.
 It's binary.
 Either they do or do not deserve a vote.